 In the U.S., ecology was and is predominantly white and conducted in rural landscapes.
 I stood out among my peers for not having a history of camping, fishing, hunting or hiking.
 I had yet to recognize that Philly, with its four seasons and abundance of squirrels, row homes and festivals, was actually my first ecological classroom.
 There I witnessed feral cats eating birds and rats, people shooing bats from their homes and snakes being killed by lawn mowers.
 This is as much ecology in action as anything we witness in fields and forests.

 City dwellers see the world through a different lens.
 Our perspective on what a neighbor is gets shaped by the fact that we share space in ways not found in the traditional dichotomy of “natural versus constructed.”
 Urban wild animals exhibit myriad features and behaviors that set them apart from their rural counterparts: they may be bigger, eat more diverse food sources, are active at different times of the day, move differently and have different personalities.
 Some biologists argue they are even “smarter.”

 Urban wildlife balances more risks—such as exposure to roads, chemical toxins and diseases from domestic animals—with rewards.
 Some of those rewards come from humans providing food and from the distribution of our parks and water bodies.
 Others, particularly for carnivores, are natural resources such as rodents.
 This dynamic, coupled landscape where nature meets people can also dramatically influence human societies.

-As urbanites, our intuition is sharpened by risks—we know a sketchy street, and we lock our doors.
-Our ability to assess threats and our awareness regarding safety influence our behaviors and choices—this is akin to urban wildlife—meaning it affords us an advantage of understanding through proximity.
+Our interactions with nature are ubiquitous.
+Urbanites' intuition is sharpened by risks—we know a sketchy street, and we lock our doors.
+Our ability to assess threats and our awareness regarding safety influence our behaviors and choices, much as they do for urban wildlife.
+This interplay affords us an understanding through proximity.